 Greenpeace International Press Desk, [email protected], phone: +31 (0) 20 718 2470 (available 24 hours)

-UPDATED 19th October 2018: Incheon University has been updated to Incheon National University.
-One of the rock salt samples was purchased in Hungary but produced in Romania.
+Note: This post was edited on 19th October 2018 to change Incheon University to Incheon National University.
+Also, one of the rock salt samples was purchased in Hungary but produced in Romania.